 As you now have the new Teutonic Command Sprue and want to use it as the basis of a new Imperium force, what should you get next?

-With just an Imperium Armoured Regiment box and the suggestions below, you can build a powerful 750 point force which will be a great starting point to learn the game.
+With just an Imperium Infantry Regiment box and the suggestions below, you can build a powerful 500 point force which will be a great starting point to learn the game.

 Now you have your ORBAT, start with the Imperium’s faction Battlegroup.
-This will give you the minimum and maximum values for each available unit type.
-By belonging to a Battlegroup your units get access to a unique Commander Bonus that will give your force an edge in battle: in this case, any of your units that are close to each other boost each other’s morale values.
+This will give you the minimums and maximums for each unit type that is available.
+By belonging to a Battlegroup your units get access to a unique Commander Bonus that will give your force an edge in battle: in this case any of your units that are in close proximity boost each other’s morale values.

 The modest force above packs a punch and is ideal for introductory games with the Armoured Clash system.
-It has three units that can control objectives, a transport unit to get one of them there quicker, and two hard-hitting armour units, a good balance that should serve as a taster for the game and the foundation for a bigger collection.
+It has three units that can control objectives and transport units to get them there quicker, making for a good balance that should serve as a taster for the game and the foundation for a bigger collection.

 Skirmish Army (1000 Points)

-However, if you fancy a slightly larger force, you can pick up the Imperium Introductory Set and, with the following list, have yourself a 995 point force - the ideal size for playing skirmish-sized games.
+However, if you fancy a slightly larger force you can buy the Imperium Introductory Set and, with the following list, have yourself a 995 point force—the ideal size for playing Skirmish-sized games.
 The quick-start guide, tokens, and dice that come in the box will be very handy too.

 From here, you can really start to explore the Dystopian Age through your games of Armoured Clash.
 With a few games behind you, you can expect to develop a favoured playstyle of your own.
 From there, you can expand your force to play Battle-sized games by adding units that lean into how you want your army to grow.